We will be open Sat, Dec. 23 from 7am – 11:45am. CLOSED Sun, 12/24 and Mon, 12/25. Resume normal hours Tues 12/26

 April has always had a love for animals.
 Growing up she not only had dogs and cats, but also welcomed birds, turtles, pigs, ferrets, flying squirrels, and a chinchilla.
 April graduated with a Bachelor of Science from The University of Montevallo.
 She began grooming in 2012 and from there her passion grew.
 Her favorite part of being a groomer is bringing out the charm of each pet.
 April is married and has two beautiful children.
 She is also a fur mom to two dogs – Barbara and Peanut, two cats – whom her kids call Pizza and Taco, and a bearded dragon named Spike.
 When asked her favorite thing about working at Hope she said, “I love that Hope Animal Clinic cares about family and here at Hope we know that pets are family too!”

 Bradley came to Hope in March of 2021.
 He started out in the Kennel but became the grooming bather in August of 2021.
 Bradley says his favorite part of working in grooming is “taking the time to get to know every dog that comes through our department and making lifetime best friends.”
-He has two dogs – Diesel and Ollie, two cats – Bama and October, and a bearded dragon named Nugget.
+He has two dogs – Diesel and Hope, and four cats.
 When Bradley is not working at Hope, doing God’s work is his biggest goal.
-He loves being the youth director at his local church.
+He loves being the assistant youth director at his local church.

 Every way to get in contact with us, as well as everything you need to know to visit.